graeme-lockley/jfixtures/README.md

 As you can see the jfixture input is a YAML sequence where each sequence element is a command with a set of associated arguments.
 The commands used in this fixture are:

-- use-handler: adds a handler to the set of available handlers that this fixture has access to.
+- `use-handler`: adds a handler to the set of available handlers that this fixture has access to.
-- jdbc-connect: opens a JDBC database connection to the named database.
-In this example the driver is the H2 driver and the URL refers to an in-memory database.
+- `jdbc-connect`: opens a JDBC database connection to the named database.
+In this example the driver is the H2 driver and the
+    URL refers to an in-memory database.
-- jdbc-create-table: creates a table with the passed name and the passed fields.
+- `jdbc-create-table`: creates a table with the passed name and the passed fields.
-- jdbc-insert: inserts rows into the named table using the values contained within the rows sequence.
+- `jdbc-insert`: inserts rows into the named table using the values contained within the rows sequence.
 The ID is not passed as it is automatically assigned a value.

 A couple of things to note: